Spring 2019 - Online

 Self-Assessments (Concepts & Problems): Every week, you must complete self-assessments to see how well you understand the assigned readings.
 These self-assessments are in Moodle and they must be completed by the due date -- no exceptions.
 Late assignments are not accepted, and the student earns a zero grade on these.
 If you do not like your grade, you can repeat your self-assessment unlimited times, and your highest grade is what counts.
 Since you can redo your self-assessments, I encourage you to begin early and complete at least one attempt so that you hopefully will not end up with a zero.
 Since many topics build upon previous topics, missed assignments should still be completed.

-DATAfile Projects: For each topic, you will have a "DATAfile project" to complete.
+DATAfile Projects: For some topics, you will have a "DATAfile project" to complete.
 These DATAfile projects are a little more involved, contain more "data," are a bit more open-ended, and they will cause you to review and use your acquired knowledge.
 For some of these, you will often need to submit a short write up that addresses the problem, illustrates your problem-solving approach using Excel, and formulates your decision.

 Project Presentation: An end-of-semester project will include a "PowerPoint" presentation that you will provide to the class.
 Students will present an application of using Excel to analyze data and draw conclusions.
 The format for this presentation must follow the "Pechu Kucha" technique.
 You must use either a voice-over-PowerPoint presentation, or if you prefer, another form of video/audio presentation.
 Details of the project will be distributed later in the semester.